tdewin/best-practices-guide/resource_planning/sizing_and_system_requirements.md

 ## CPU and RAM

 Recommended Veeam backup server configuration should have 1 CPU core (physical or virtual) and 4 GB RAM per 10 concurrent running jobs.
-Concurrent jobs include any running backup or replication jobs, as well as any job with a continuous scheldue such as backup copy jobs and tape jobs.
+Concurrent jobs include any running backup or replication jobs, as well as any job with a continuous schedule such as backup copy jobs and tape jobs.

 The minimum recommendation is 2 CPU cores and 8 GB RAM.